lnxd/docker-lolminer/README.md

 #### **Q:** Does this also work with NVIDIA cards?
 **A:** Shh!
 Yes it does.
-I don't know enough about the NVIDIA drivers in Ubuntu yet to list a compatibility chart, but thanks to some testing by ich777 I have confirmation that **lnxd/phoenixminer:latest-20.45**, **lnxd/phoenixminer:latest-20.20** and **lnxd/phoenixminer:latest** work with a GTX1060 6GB.
+I don't know enough about the NVIDIA drivers in Ubuntu yet to list a compatibility chart, but thanks to some testing by ich777 I have confirmation that **lnxd/lolminer:latest-20.45**, **lnxd/lolminer:latest-20.20** and **lnxd/lolminer:latest** work with a GTX1060 6GB.
 The same limitations with regards to VRAM apply as AMD cards, 4gb cards won't work.
 ​

 ​
-## Additional PhoenixMiner Arguments
+## Additional lolminer Arguments
 ```
 Phoenix Miner 5.5c Linux/gcc - Release build
 --------------------------------------------